Back to AusOverwatch

 Satellites

 Tracks the International Space Station (ISS) and weather satellites in orbit, showing their current positions and orbital paths.
+Satellites are visible in both domestic and World Events modes.

 - Source: CelesTrak (Two-Line Element data)